 What is the CPR/ AED course?

-The CPR/AED course is a video-based guided training that teaches adults and children alike how to save a person suffering from cardiac arrest.
+The CPR/AED course offered by American CPR Care Association is an online video-based guided training that teaches adults and children alike how to save a person suffering from cardiac arrest.
 This course is designed to develop the skills needed to effectively respond in an emergency situation in accordance with the Emergency Cardiovascular Care (ECC) and AHA’s 2015 CPR Guidelines.
-It teaches proper chest compression technique and lifesaving safe, correct administration of a defibrillator.
-You can take an official certification course here.
+It teaches proper chest compression technique and correct administration of a defibrillator.

 Why is it important?